As featured in

 The very nature of tagging graffiti – in which the tag is the offender’s personal alias, acronym or

-– makes tagging vandalism a unique crime in that the perpetrator brazenly leaves clues
+marking – makes tagging vandalism a unique crime in that the perpetrator brazenly leaves clues

 to his or her identity and the location of the crime.